organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 Let's continue with the code to see how that is achieved.

-`totals = Hash.new { |hash, key| hash[key] = { dollar: 0, cent: 0 } }` is without doubt the most interesting (though most difficult) concept I learned during this project.
+`totals = Hash.new { |hash, key| hash[key] = { dollar: 0, cent: 0 } }` is without doubt the most interesting concept I learned during this project.
 When I first created this method, I wanted a way to call something similar to _method\_name[payer\_name][dollar]_ to return the dollar values, and similarly for the cent values.
 With that logic, I needed a hash within a hash, but I had no idea how to create that.
 [Here is my SO that got me to the right direction](http://stackoverflow.com/questions/31711304/ruby-add-a-nested-key-to-an-existing-hash?noredirect=1#comment51393980_31711304).

 Basically (to the best of my understanding), _Hash.new_ can [take different parameters](http://ruby-doc.org/core-2.1.1/Hash.html), and for my purpose the parameter needs to be a Hash itself.
 By passing `{|hash, key| hash[key] = { dollar: 0, cent: 0 }` as the parameter, it's declaring that **totals** to have two arguments, **hash** and **key** ([here is a great SO on blocks if you are still confused what they do](http://stackoverflow.com/questions/4911353/best-explanation-of-ruby-blocks)), in the form of _hash[key]_.
 These two arguments will form a hash, with **Hash** will representing the key, and **key** as the value.
 Within the **key** value, it will set the default values of 0 to both dollar and cent.